TechTitansGeaux/MyFitFix/README.md

 - Add your keys to the env files with the names: `nutritionApi`, `workoutKey`, `CALORIES_BURNED_API`
 - Add a `cookieKey` to you env file (the value can be anything, as it will be hashed and salted)
 - Finally run `npm run build` and `npm start`, then visit localhost:8020 to see the app in action
 - Known bug: the code as it is written right now only saves user sessions for 24 hours.
 After this, it will not recognize a user.
-To circumvent this problem      until fixed, drop the user collection from the database when the issue arises.
+To circumvent this problem      until fixed, drop the users collection from the database when the issue arises.
 This will allow a user to log in again, creating a new session.

 ## Tech Stack
 Here is the tech stack for this project